FAQ Leadership Scholarship

 I unsuccessfully applied for a Leadership Scholarship in a previous quarter.
 What should I do to strengthen my application?

-If you are planning to reapply for a Leadership Scholarship, you must get feedback on your application.
+If you are planning to reapply for a Leadership Scholarship, we strongly encourage you to schedule a feedback appointment with us to review your previous application.
 A member of the reading or interview committee is prepared to provide that feedback to you and would look forward to the opportunity to talk with you about your proposal.
 To receive feedback on your application or interview, contact the person named in your notification email or contact us.

 Will it help my application if I am doing multiple leadership activities?